MaxPrehoda/MaxPrehoda/README.md

 ### Hi there 👋
+### I am a student majoring in CS at OSU 🌱
-### I’m currently working on Tycho, a sneaker botting toolbox ⚡
+### My current project is Tycho, a sneaker botting toolbox ⚡
+### Lets collaborate!
+Send me an email or dm on twitter 📫

 <!--
 **MaxPrehoda/MaxPrehoda** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.